latinos/PlotsConfigurations/Configurations/Muons_charge_flip/Full2018/README.md

 ### Plots

-The latest version of the plots are available at:
+The latest version of the plots is available at:

 	https://ntrevisa.web.cern.ch/ntrevisa/plots/2023_11_16/